SenseLogic/CODEX/README.md

     *   implement **English-like code** that reads so naturally that even a child could understand what it does.

 *   Even if you are on a hurry :
-    *   immediately fix any **design or implementation flaw** you see, or else software entropy and technical debt will accumulate, and thus drastically slow you down in the future.
+    *   immediately fix any **design or implementation flaw** you see, or else technical debt will accumulate, and thus drastically slow you down in the future.
-    *   continue to develop **clean maintainable code**, which will help you **ship faster** by keeping a high level of productivity despite the project size and complexity is growing continuously over time.
+    *   continue to develop **clean maintainable code**, which will help you **ship faster** by limiting software entropy, and thus keeping a high level of productivity despite the project size and complexity has grown over time.

 *   Be a source of **order** instead of chaos, so always leave the code in a better state than you found it.